YannickB/odoo-hosting/doc/cla/sign-cla.md

 The goal of having a Contributor License Agreement for Clouder is to:

-* clearly define the terms under which intellectual property (patches, pull requests, etc.) have been contributed to the Odoo project
+* clearly define the terms under which intellectual property (patches, pull requests, etc.) have been contributed to the Clouder project

 * protect the Clouder project and its users in case of legal dispute about the origin or ownership of any part of the code